sgjava/alarmbian/README.md

 ## Deepstack
 This is for optional Deepstack 2.0 support.
-This can be run from a different system if needed.There is no longer support for ARM32, but all the rest of the stack supports ARM32.Use ARM64 or x86_64 to run Deepstack.
+This can be run from a different system if needed.
+There is no longer support for ARM32, but all the rest of the stack supports ARM32.Use ARM64 or x86_64 to run Deepstack.
 Make sure you use the correct version of `docker run` if you want hardware acceleration, etc. Below is the CPU based version.